harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/linux/linux-process-kill.md

 import FaultPermissions from './shared/fault-permissions.md'

-Linux process kills the target processes running on the Linux machines.
+The Linux process kill fault kills the target processes running on the Linux machines.
 It checks the performance of the application or process running on the Linux machine.

 ![Linux process kill](./static/images/linux-process-kill.png)